 Tokyo, Japan | 09 June 2023

-Artificial Intelligence and the Christian Churches (The Church of Scotland)
+Artificial Intelligence and the Christian Churches (Church of Scotland)

 Edinburgh, UK | 23 Feb 2023

-19th BPS Cognitive Section Annual Conference (BPS CogSec ’22)
+19th British Psychological Society Cognitive Section Annual Conference (BPS CogSec ’22)

 Brighton, UK | 09 Sept 2022